A WDLoRA-Based Multimodal Generative Framework for Clinically Guided Corneal Confocal Microscopy Image Synthesis in Diabetic Neuropathy: Results

 We first assessed the proposed framework's capability to generate high-fidelity CCM images that are visually indistinguishable from real patient data while preserving clinically relevant pathological features.
 This evaluation spanned three dimensions: technical visual quality, feature diversity, and morphological accuracy.

 \textbf{Technical Visual Fidelity:} Table \ref{tab:rank_comparison_transposed} presents a quantitative comparison between the proposed WDLoRA method and the standard LoRA baseline across varying rank configurations.
 The WDLoRA mechanism consistently outperformed standard LoRA across all perceptual metrics.
 Most notably, at the highly parameter-constrained Rank 8 configuration, WDLoRA achieved a FID of 7.78, representing a 16\% relative improvement over the baseline (FID 9.30).
 This suggests that decoupling weight updates into magnitude and direction allows the model to adapt the foundation model's strong visual priors more efficiently, even with minimal trainable parameters.
-Furthermore, at Rank 32, our method achieved a SSIM of 0.9024 (vs 0.8975 for LoRA), indicating superior preservation of high-frequency details—critical for delineating fine corneal nerve fibres against the stromal background.
+At Rank 32, the average SSIM also improved from 0.6283 with LoRA to 0.6317 with WDLoRA, indicating more reliable preservation of fine corneal nerve fibres against the stromal background.

 \textbf{Distributional Diversity:} To ensure the generative model learns a generalised representation of the disease rather than merely memorising training samples, we analysed the feature space using t-SNE visualisation (Fig. \ref{fig:tsne}) and quantitative diversity metrics (Table \ref{tab:diversity}).
 The t-SNE plot reveals that the synthetic data manifold significantly overlaps with the real data distribution while maintaining clear separability between diagnostic classes.
-Quantitatively, the synthetic data achieved an Inter-class Separability score of 3.87, closely mirroring the real data score of 4.76 (Relative Difference: 18.66\%).
-This confirms that the model generates a diverse spectrum of pathological examples, effectively mitigating the `mode collapse' frequently observed in GAN-based approaches.
+Quantitatively, the generated data achieved an Inter-class Separability score of 4.76, compared with 3.87 for the real data (Relative Difference: 18.66\%).
+This indicates that the synthetic feature space preserves diagnostically meaningful class separation while remaining close to the real-data distribution, helping mitigate the `mode collapse' frequently observed in GAN-based approaches.